Featured Image

 Learn more through the resources below:

 The Kootenay Lake Partnership was formed in 2010 as a multi-agency initiative to support management approaches for a productive and healthy Kootenay Lake ecosystem.
-The project envisions balanced land and water uses that sustain environmental, community, recreational, aboriginal, cultural, traditional, and aesthetic values.
+The project envisions balanced land and water uses that sustain environmental, community, recreational, cultural, traditional, and aesthetic values.
 The mission of the Partnership is to share information and optimize available resources, in order to develop integrated, collaborative approaches to lake management.

 For more information on this initiative, please visit these resources: